Mean curvature positivity and rational connectedness: The existence of -approximate critical Hermitian structure

+Furthermore, we prove that this filtration is exactly the Harder-Narasimhan filtration of $(E, \bar{\partial}_E)$, and obtain the existence of the $L^{p}$-approximate critical Hermitian structure.

-Let $(M, \omega )$ be a compact Hermitian manifold of complex dimension $n$, and $(E, \bar{\partial}_{E})$ be a rank $r$ holomorphic vector bundle over $M$.
-If $H$ is a Hermitian metric on $E$, we denote the Chern connection by $D_{H}$ and the curvature form by $F_{H}$.
-Suppose $K$ is another Hermitian metric and set $h=K^{-1}H$.
-We have the following indentities
+First we review some of the standard facts on the perturbed Hermitian-Einstein equation (\ref{eq}).
+For any Hermitian metric $H$ on $E$, we denote the Chern connection by $D_{H}$, the $(1,0)$-part of $D_H$ by $\partial_H$ and the curvature form by $F_{H}$.
+Set $h=K^{-1}H$, then we have the following identities